DrWhax/rubberfuse/docs/threatmodel.rst

 Name and description
 --------------------
 Rubberfuse, is a modern equivelant of Rubberhose cryptography.
-It offers a plausible deniability filesystem where one can store information and convincingly deny that some encrypted information exists.
+It offers a plausible deniability filesystem where one can store information and convincingly deny that this encrypted information exists by unlocking other filesystems which doesn't contain the secrets.

 Authors
 -------
-Jurre van Bergen
+Jurre van Bergen\
 Merlijn Wajer

 Revision history